davestewart/davestewart-content/content/blog/software/workflowy-styling/index.md

 ---
+date: 2021-06-01
 description: Use a well-known Chrome extension to add new functionality via custom CSS styles
-date: 2021-06-01
+summary: |
+  Demonstrates how to add custom text formatting to WorkFlowy using the Stylish Chrome extension and CSS, by targeting WorkFlowy's contentEditable HTML structure and repurposing the underline tag as a styling hook.
 media:
   thumbnail: ./workflowy-highlight-thumb.png
 ---